Header Image: The 3 Sisters

 The story of how the Brian Sisters came to Hollywood has been told by Doris and Betty.
 It would be impossible to improve on their own account, so here is a shortened version, without so much family history information, that will suffice.

 The girls' mother, Meda Nichols (Lovina Almeda) was born on 1st August 1893 in Rexburg, Idaho.
-She married Frank Leslie Brian in Idaho in 1912 and they had five daughters, pictured below:
+She married Frank Leslie Brian in Idaho in 1912 and they had five daughters, pictured below are:

 • Bernice Brian, born in Rexburg, 1913.
 Bernice Schafer died in 1989.